DAY 2: Still Human. Still Learning

 Day 2 Meditation: Sitting in Silence

-Today is the day to break the habit of always “doing,” as in always moving from one thing to the next without stopping.
-So often we hear the alarm go off in the morning, move straight into checking our emails, next we’re turning on the radio, and before we know it were off to work.
-Continuing down this road until its time to pass out at the end of the night.
-Its flipping exhausting!
+Today is the day to break the habit of always “doing.”
+Moving from one thing to the next without stopping.
+So often we hear the alarm go off in the morning, move straight into checking our emails, next we’re turning on the radio, and before we know it we are off to work.
+Continuing down this road until it is time to pass out at the end of the night.
+It’s flipping exhausting!
 Most of us going everyday from point A to point B, right on down the line.
 Forgetting that we are human “beings” not human “doings.”
-So todays task is to get more in touch with the “being” side of things and just sit in silence, not allowing our minds to tell us what to do every second of every day.
+So today’s task is to get more in touch with the “being” side of things and just sit in silence, not allowing our minds to tell us what to do every second of every day.

-FACT: Subjects in a research experiment where left alone in a room with only a button that would electrically shock them, which they had touched previously and knew it really hurt.
-Within 15 minutes of being alone with only their thoughts, 67% of all men and 24% of all woman had touched the button and knowingly shocked themselves.
+FACT: Subjects in a research experiment where left alone in a room with only an electrified button that would shock them, which they had touched previously and knew it really hurt.
+Within 15 minutes of being alone with only their thoughts, 67% of all men and 24% of all women had touched the button and knowingly shocked themselves.

-TAKEAWAY: People would rather be in pain then be left alone in their own heads.
-In our culture, we have become addicted to comfort and any time without our smartphones, daily pleasures, and quick distractions and downright painful for us
+TAKEAWAY: People would rather be in pain then left alone with their own thoughts.
+In our culture, we have become addicted to comfort and any time without our smartphones, daily pleasures, and quick distractions are downright painful for us

-Day 1 Meditation: Do absolutely fucking nothing for five minutes (set a timer): try not to think.
-No movement, No TV, No music, Just you and silence.
+Day 2 Meditation: Do absolutely nothing for five minutes (set a timer): try not to think, no movement, no TV, no music.
+Just you and silence.
 Start to becomes friends with your own mind.

-So often we believe its too late to change a behavior and neuroscience definitely shows that the longer you wait the harder it gets.
-As practice does make perfect, it makes permanent… or at least semi-permanent.
-The brain is always changing every second of every day, its basically always on standby waiting your command.
+So often we believe its too late to change a behavior However, the brain is always changing every second of every day, its basically always on standby waiting your command.
 It resists change, but once you continually go down a road the brain will eventually hop on as well.
 Sometimes, the initial push to change a behavior is the hardest.
 So for today we’re going to prove to the brain that change is possible and we’re gonna start with the little things.

 FACT: Domestic violence offenders were told to open all doors for the next month with their non-dominant hand to practice their impulse control.
 A month later their domestic violence rates had dropped by 40%.

-TAKEAWAY: Practice a skill in one area and get results of that same skill in other areas.
+TAKEAWAY: Practice a skill in one area and get results of that same skill in another area.

-Day 1 Motion Task: The task for today is to just eat one meal with your non-dominant hand.
-It will be frustrating and a little slow, I would even recommend putting the fork down between each bite.
+Day 2 Movement Task: The task for today is to eat just one meal with your non-dominant hand.
+It will be frustrating and a little slow.
+I would even recommend putting the fork down between each bite.
 To ease your annoyance, think of all the great new synapses you are forming in your brain that will help you slow down and enjoy what your doing, instead of rushing through your life.